GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ### Arrays

-We will briefly explore arrays, which have slightly more intersting memory restrictions.
+We will briefly explore arrays, which have slightly more interesting memory restrictions.
 Namely, array access must be in bounds.
 The code in this section are already generated for you and you can find them, together with more examples in the files `arrays.c`, `arrays.saw`, `arrays_gen.v` and `arrays_proofs.v`.

-We will consider the function `zero_array` which zero's out all the values in an array (see code in `arrays.c`).
+We will consider the function `zero_array` which zeroes out all the values in an array (see code in `arrays.c`).

 ```C